ikarus23/MifareClassicTool/README.md

 Some important things are:
 * The features this tool provides are very basic.
-There are no such fancy things like saving a URL to an RFID-Tag with a nice looking graphical user interface.
-If you want so save things on a tag, you have to input the raw hexadecimal data.
+There are no such fancy things as saving a URL to an RFID-Tag with a nice looking graphical user interface.
+If you want to save things on a tag, you have to input the raw hexadecimal data.
 * This App **can not crack/hack**
   any MIFARE Classic keys.
 If you want to read/write an RFID-Tag, you